-This means that there is no ability for council or a private certifier to impose safeguards for the handling of asbestos through conditions of development consent.
-However, council advises that all asbestos removal work should be carried out in accordance with the Code of practice on how to safely remove asbestos (catalogue no. WC03561).
+This means that there is no ability for Council or a private certifier to impose safeguards for the handling of asbestos through conditions of development consent.
+However, Council advises that all asbestos removal work should be carried out in accordance with the Code of practice on how to safely remove asbestos.